revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/06-Modules.md

 ---

-10. If I want to use the pipe in two components, what I should do?
+10.If I want to use the pipe in two components, what I should do?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)